 For demonstration purposes, three entries have been added to the Web Exclusion list shown on this screenshot.
 These are described here.

 Clicking the Add IP button allows you to exclude an IP address from Malwarebytes Website Protection.
-You should not use wildcard characters in the IP address to be executed, as exclusions of IP addresses which you are not familiar with can compromise your safety.
+You should not use wildcard characters in the IP address to be excluded, as exclusion of IP addresses which you are not familiar with can compromise your safety.
 You can also add an IP address exclusion when it is blocked by Malwarebytes Website Protection by clicking the link in the block notification message.

 Clicking the Add Domain button allows you to exclude an internet domain from Malwarebytes Website Protection.
 You can also add an internet domain exclusion when it is blocked by Malwarebytes Website Protection by clicking the link in the block notification message.
 Please note the following two important items: